Our Gate is Open: Spend Three Days in San Francisco

 Take A Tour

 With Airbnb Experiences, you can get the inside scoop on San Francisco by exploring it with local guides.
-Take the 70s/80s Castro Walking Tour with activist Ken Jones and learn about the history of the fight for LGBTQ rights.
 Explore the lifestyles of the rich and famous with a tour that takes you to some of San Francisco's most palatial homes.
 Or determine once and for all which pizzeria in North Beach is serving up the best slices with a Pizza & Bar Crawl.
 The opportunities are endless and they all come with that local knowledge no visitor should be without.